 The Listen, Care, Deliver News was distributed to an internal audience at both sites and a select external audience who enjoyed seeing employees’ names, reading about accomplishments and projects, and behind the scenes details on situations such as how our staff coped with breaking news and severe weather.

 One of the articles I wrote – and one that translates well as a portfolio piece years later – was “Happy Birthday Cake to You.”
 This feature explained the history and logistics of the Fremont newspaper’s long-standing joint promotion with a local bakery.
-The text as shown here is transcribed from a photocopy, I no longer have an original.
+The text as shown here is transcribed from a photocopy.

 — Paula Wethington